DawnScience/dawn-website/_pages/02_download-dawn.md

 DAWN can be downloaded using the links below.
 To install:

 1. Choose the correct link for your operating system
-2. Extract the zip to where you would like to install Dawn
+2. On Linux, extract the zip to where you would like to install Dawn; on Windows, run the Windows installer; on Mac, have Java8 installed and extract the zip file.
-3. Once extracted Dawn can be started with the 'dawn' executable.
+3. Once extracted Dawn can be started with the 'dawn' executable (Linux: dawn.sh; Windows: dawn.exe; Mac: dawn.app).

 <div class="row center">
         <a href="http://opengda.org/DawnDiamond/2.3/downloads/builds-release/DawnDiamond-2.3.0.v20161123-1546-linux64.zip" class="btn-large waves-effect">